tynovsky/cpan-tutorials/04-publishing-your-cpan-distribution.md

     cpanm https://github.com/dagolden/Path-Tiny.git

-Installing a distribution directly from a git repository is an additional feature of `cpanm` tool, At the moment, it's not possible to do the same with original `cpan` command or specify a git repository as a dependency of another distribution.
+Installing a distribution directly from a git repository is an additional feature of `cpanm` tool.
+At the moment, it's not possible to do the same with original `cpan` command or specify a git repository as a dependency of another distribution.